 Visiting Old Orhei (Orheiul Vechi): Moldova’s Cave Monastery & Dramatic Landscapes

-Orheiul Vechi (Old Orhei) is Moldova’s most famous heritage site – a dramatic complex of cliffs, caves, monasteries, and ancient ruins and just an hour from Chișinău.
-We’d booked what I thought was a straightforward tour… only to find ourselves with an adventurous guide who abandoned the brief, detoured off-road, and generally made the day twice as unpredictable and twice as fun too!
+Orheiul Vechi (Old Orhei) is Moldova’s most famous heritage site.
+A dramatic complex of cliffs, caves, monasteries, and ancient ruins, just an hour from Chișinău, the capital of Moldova.
+We’d booked what we thought was a straightforward tour… only to find ourselves with an adventurous guide who abandoned the brief, detoured off-road, and generally made the day twice as unpredictable and twice as much fun!

 Vasili arrived bright and early for our hotel pickup.
-Our guide for the day, his task was to take us around Orheiul Vechi (Old Orhei) in the morning and then deliver us to Cricova in the afternoon for wine tasting.
-Then back to the hotel, late afternoon.
-We were the only participants for our group trip, so we ended up with a much more personal tour.
+Our guide for the day, his task was to take us around Orheiul Vechi (Old Orhei) in the morning and then deliver us to Cricova in the afternoon for wine tasting, then back to the hotel.
+We were the only participants for our group trip, so we ended up with a much more personal tour than we’d bargained on.

 The journey to Orheiul Vechi would normally take a little over an hour, possibly a little longer in the morning traffic, but Vasili wasn’t hanging around and we arrived earlier than expected.
-He provided plenty of commentary about Chisinau, villages and landmarks along the way and personal anecdotes too.
+He provided plenty of commentary about Chisinau, and also villages and landmarks along the way, plus some personal anecdotes too.

-As we approached the village of Trebujeni we caught our first view of St Mary’s perched on a limestone cliff above the Răut River, with the Codru Hills rising behind – not quite mountains, but dramatic enough to frame the valley like an amphitheatre.
+As we approached the village of Trebujeni we caught our first view of St Mary’s perched on a limestone cliff above the Răut River, with the Codru Hills rising behind, Maybe not quite mountains, but dramatic enough to frame the valley like an amphitheatre.

 Things to do in Old Orhei (Orheiul Vechi)